Mandaue: Transportation

 Road density is rnd 133.68/25.18 of land.
 In terms of population, road density is rnd 13368 / formatnum:364,116 per one thousand inhabitants.

 Land transportation is being served by PUJ, utility vehicles, mini-buses, multi-cabs, tricycles, trisikads and for cargoes, trailers and vans.
 Sea transport of Mandaue is highly dependent on Port of Cebu and Cebu International Port, because of the city's proximity to these facilities.

 MyBus expansion is a 9.5 kilometers new road starting from boundary of SM City Cebu – Cebu International Port to SM City J Mall in October 2024.
 In 2017, it began operations along City di Mare at the South Road Properties.

 Education

 Lapu-Lapu–Mandaue campus of the University of Cebu.

 Mandaue houses two universities, the Cebu Doctors' University and the Lapu-Lapu–Mandaue campus of the University of Cebu.
 There are also technical schools like TESDA in barangays Banilad and Looc and other private institutions that provide certificate degrees.
 Associate degree, Baccalaureate Degrees, Master's and Doctoral programs.

-Mandaue has institutionalized learning with the Cabahug Medal which was started on 1923 by Sotero Cabahug as a medal of academic excellence annually.
+Mandaue has institutionalized learning with the Cabahug Medal which was started in 1923 by Sotero Cabahug as a medal of academic excellence annually.
 The Mandaue Fraternal Society was also created in the early part of the 19th century to provide a community for the professionals during the time when Mandaue was still a sleepy town.

 Cebu's part-time Japanese school, the Cebu Japanese School (CJS; セブ補習授業校 Sebu Hoshū Jugyō Kō), is located on the fifth floor of the Clotilde Commercial Center in Barangay Casuntingan, Mandaue City.